-Instead, they’ve been dumped here – spoiling the sylvan setting and posing a headache for South Bucks District Council, who will now have to clear up the mess.
+Instead, they’ve been dumped here – spoiling the sylvan setting and posing a headache for the local council, who will now have to clear up the mess.
 But David’s on the lookout for clues – and is not disheartened.

 “When I started out it was really, really hard to prosecute,” he recalls.
 But times have changed – and for the past 15 years Buckinghamshire has led the way in the war on illegal waste dumping.